Atul18341/mern-todo-app/Todo_App/README.md

 Follow below steps to run this backend ReactJs Part:

-1.Move to this folder in command prompt.
+1. Move to this folder in command prompt.

-2.Type npm start.
+2. Type npm start.

-3.The backend part start running.
+3. The backend part start running.

      Now, move to frontend part running on localhost:3000 and perform the respective operations.